torchbox/k8s-ts-ingress/README.md

     * Feature: Support Ingress classes.
     * Feature: The X-Forwarded-Proto header is now (optionally) sent to the backend.
+    * Feature: The `cache-whitelist-params` and `cache-ignore-params` annotations were implemented.
     * Bug fix: TLS redirects with an empty URL path could crash.
     * Bug fix: with some combinations of Traffic Server and OpenSSL versions, TLS certificates might not be loaded correctly.
 Use the new